Naked Attraction

-Naked Attraction is a British television dating game show, broadcast on Channel 4.
+Naked Attraction is a British television dating game show produced by Studio Lambert and broadcast on Channel 4.
+Hosted by Anna Richardson, the show ran from 25 July 2016 until 27 March 2024, airing for seven series.
+The series' premise involved a clothed single person presented with a gallery of six nude potential partners, who are hidden behind differently colored booths that concurrently reveal themselves from the bottom up.

+Two special series entitled Best Naughty Bits have aired from 18 May to 15 June 2021, and from 6 to 20 April 2022, whilst a special entitled All Out & Proud aired on 23 June 2022.
+During its run, Naked Attraction has been the subject of numerous complaints to Ofcom for its full-frontal nudity, but Ofcom declined to perform an investigation due to the lack of sexual activity and the series' timeslot.

+Richardson confirmed in March 2025 that there were no plans for any future series.

+Premise

 A clothed person is faced with six naked people who are initially hidden in booths.
 Their bodies and faces are gradually revealed through successive rounds, from the feet up.
 At each round, the chooser eliminates one naked person until only two are left, when the chooser also takes off their clothes to make the final choice.
 The chooser then decides which person they wish to go out with, and the two (or, occasionally, three) then go for a fully clothed date.
-The programme then presents their feedback after the date.
-It premiered on 25 July 2016 and is presented by Anna Richardson.

-Numerous complaints about the programme were made by viewers to the broadcasting watchdog Ofcom due to the full-frontal nudity that is featured in the programme.
-Ofcom chose not to investigate as there was nothing that breached their rules: the show was purely a dating show and did not contain any sexual activity, and was shown after the watershed.